 Thanks to the differing arrangement of the atoms in THC, it has the ability to bind directly with CB1 receptors in our brains.
 This bond is what gives you that euphoric “high” feeling, and because of this, THC has been deemed to have psychoactive properties.

-On the flip side, CBD, while still having the same chemical structure but with a different arrangement of its atoms, does NOT bind directly to the CB1 receptor.
-Instead, CBD has a weak bond to the receptor and can either inhibit or counteract the psychoactive effects of THC when taken.
+On the flip side, CBD, while still having the same chemical structure but with a different arrangement of its atoms, forms a weaker bond to the CB1 receptor, giving it the ability to either inhibit or counteract the psychoactive effects of THC when taken.
 Instead of binding directly, CBD is known to make your CB1 receptors more efficient at receiving the endocannabinoids your body naturally produces.

 Without a similar psychoactive response, the overall effects of the compound still remain relatively unknown.
 Even without any immediate, noticeable effects like those from THC, CBD is starting to serve a greater purpose within the medical community, and more consumers are buying it each year.